 The suitcase arrived at Charles de Gaulle airport four days later.
 Excited to have his belongings in Paris and closer to him, he assumed the airlines would deliver the same day.
-Yes, but no. As he viewed the Find My app, there was no sign of movement.
+Yes, but no. As he viewed in Find My app, there was no sign of movement.
 None.

-Like a live-streamed video game, we watched my guy’s suitcase being driven around Paris via Find My app.
+Like a live-stream video game, we watched my guy’s suitcase being driven around Paris via Find My app.
 A few times, it neared our apartment, only to be driven back to the airport.
 Unfortunately, he missed a late call, 11:30 to be exact; apparently, the courier was trying to deliver his suitcase.
 Naturally, we were asleep and not expecting a delivery late in the evening.